-The Assistant Registrar (Student Employment), Mr Jack Foley, is located in the Chancellery.
+The Assistant Registrar (Careers and Employment), Mr Jack Foley, is located in the Chancellery.
 Enquiries should be directed to 3259.

-The Housing Officer, Mrs Judy Hay, is located in the Student Amenities and Recreation Section in the huts at the foot of Basser Steps.
+The Off-campus Housing Officer, Mrs Judy Hay, is located in Room 148E in the Chancellery.
 For assistance in obtaining suitable lodgings phone 3260.